 The two kinds of smokers have some striking differences.
-From cleanliness to physical design, you should consider all of the following factors.
+From cleanliness to the physical design, you should consider all of the following factors.

 Depending on the cut of meat you have, or how much meat you plan on cooking, the size of your smoker can be a real determining factor.
-Although there are versions of each that will cover every size, the larger smokers available will come in the charcoal style.
+Although there are versions of each that will cover every size, the larger smokers available will come in the charcoal smoker style.
 These can come in sizes up to 879 sq inches.

-An additional point of consideration should be that often the charcoal style smokers will come with a second smaller smoking area off to the side.
+An additional point of consideration should be that often the charcoal smoker style will come with a second smaller smoking area off to the side.
 This can be good if you are attempting to smoke and grill at the same time.
 It’s also handy if you are trying to smoke two different types of meats at two different levels.